-As one of the fastest growing industries on the east coast, the U.S. Bureau of Labor Statistics predicts demand for gaming dealers to grow 17 percent by 2020.
-The state of Maryland recently legalized table games and each of the six Maryland casinos are recruiting dealers to meet the demand of adding more than 15,000 new jobs in the coming years.
-The average beginning salary for dealers is $9,500 plus tips with a potential for $50,000 or more per year.
+As one of the fastest growing industries on the east coast, Maryland’s demand for gaming dealers is expected to grow 14 percent by 2024, and each of the six Maryland casinos are recruiting dealers to meet the demand of new jobs in the coming years.
+The salary and tips for dealers combine for a potential starting pay of $40,000-$50,000 per year.

 GAM-300 Act 1 Black Jack Dealer